 A chartered accountant living in Berkshire, Gill first went to PNG with VSO and worked at Koinambe in the Jimi Valley in 1967-8.
 After a varied career in financial management and development in the private sector, which included overseas assignments in Turkey and Puerto Rico, she took early retirement to return to serve as ACPNG’s Finance Director from 2008-11.
 Based in the Anglican National Office in Lae, the audit and staff/systems development gave her the opportunity to travel widely throughout the Anglican Province.

 William joined the Committee in 2015, rekindling an interest in PNG and PNGCP – his father served as a previous treasurer.
-William works in the public sector in London, and while he has not (yet) visited PNG, William has helped with PNG visitors to London.
+William works in the public sector in London, and while he has not (yet) visited PNG, William has supported with PNG visitors to the UK.